osgeo-oceania/foss4g-sotm-oceania-2023/src/documents/present.md

 Kudos to all of you who will be presenting!
 I hope you have your presentation is under-way - remember practice to entertain - you don’t want to be writing it the day before as this will bring in too many gremlins!
 <br /><br />
 ## Schedule
 Keep an eye on the schedule - we try not to change it but sometimes we cannot help it.
-We will be updating our presenters page this week with some additional information.
 <br /><br />
 ## Tell others about your presentation
 Take some time to let your colleagues and friends know that you are presenting by sharing your talk on your socials?